Flat Folding Kodak: 1895

 What's Next Research continues.
 When completed, this post will be updated.
 There is still a lot being uncovered with some surprises.
 Stay tuned!

-Acknowledgements: I want to thank collectors Jos Erdkamp, Ruud Hoff, Gerjo Quicken, David Purcell, and Todd Gustavson (George Eastman Museum Technology Curator) for providing detailed information and pictures of their cameras.
+Acknowledgements: I want to thank collectors Jos Erdkamp, Ruud Hoff, Gerjo Quicken, David Purcell, John Clark, and Todd Gustavson (George Eastman Museum Technology Curator) for providing detailed information and pictures of their cameras.
 More of their contributions will be included in the future paper.

-Flat Folding Kodak, 1895-97
+Flat Folding Kodak, 1895-97 (August 2024 - paper finished - update coming!)

 Eastman Kodak Company.
 Rochester, NY